-A comprehensive Growth Demand and Supply Model (GDSM or growth model) has been developed for the Tasman District.
+A comprehensive Growth Demand and Supply Model (GDSM or growth model) has been developed for Tasman District.
 The growth model is a long term planning tool, providing population and economic projections district wide.

-The population projections in the growth model have been taken from Statistics New Zealand population projections derived from the 2013 census data, using a "medium" growth rate projection for all settlement areas (see Figure 5-1).
+The population projections in the growth model have been taken from Statistics New Zealand population projections derived from the 2013 census data, using a "medium" growth rate projection for all settlement areas.